 Taking steps iteratively in this direction the minima will be found if it exists.
 One common problem in these methods is to find local minima instead of global minima in non-convex functions.
 The simplest approach is to take a step size (or learning rate η).

-In practice, the Gradient descent method is very sensitive to initial conditions (i.e., starting point for the iterations) and choice of learning rates.
+In practice, the GD method is very sensitive to initial conditions (i.e., starting point for the iterations) and choice of learning rates.
 It is as well a method computationally expensive, especially for large datasets, since it computes the cost function and its gradient for all data points.

 The performance can be accelerated by introducing momentum term γ, where the previous steps are remembered.
 This allows to build inertia in a direction in the search space and accelerate the search specially through noisy gradients or flat spots.